YOJIMBO (1961) | REVIEW & ANALYSIS

 It might not be a realistic tale, but Sanjuro – portrayed by Toshirô Mifune – is too dastardly cheeky for anyone to care about realism.
 He wraps hoodlums around his little finger until he is opposed by another master instigator.
 (Tetsuya Nakadai – Ran & Harakiri).

 Before Yojimbo, Kurosawa grabbed everyone’s attention with his innovative filmmaking in Rashomon (1950).
-Four years later, the epic storytelling in Seven Samurai dropped jaws around the world.
+Four years later, the epic storytelling in Seven Samurai dropped jaws worldwide.

-Not only is it interesting to see two legendary samurai actors perform in the same movie, it is also great fun to see them portray unusually questionable characters.
-Wrapped in a mix of sword slinging chambara and Hollywood western films, Yojimbo became an instant classic.
+Not only is it interesting to see two legendary samurai actors perform in the same movie, but it is also great fun to see them portray unusually questionable characters.
+Wrapped in a mix of sword-slinging chambara and Hollywood western films, Yojimbo became an instant classic.

 Then one day, the lowly ronin Sanjuro walks down the dusty main street, with curious eyes peeking out from behind every closed shutter in town.
 He quickly learns the lay of the land and plays one gang off against the other.

-Like a master manipulator Sanjuro fuels the fire that keeps the intrigues going.
+Like a master manipulator, Sanjuro fuels the fire that keeps the intrigues going.
 Before long, bandits are dropping like flies.
-Under the pretense of pimping himself out as a hired bodyguard (Japanese: Yojimbo) he gets on the good side of the gang leaders, only to further infiltrate their dishonorable ranks.
+Then, under the pretense of pimping himself out as a hired bodyguard (Japanese: Yojimbo), he gets on the good side of the gang leaders, only to further infiltrate their dishonorable ranks.

-Both the story and the characters are quite theatrical in nature, which is why the dark comedy and visual spectacles work so well.
-Sanjuro appears to be somewhat of an antihero when having no scruples about killing bandits, but at the same time caring about the innocent victims in the town.
+Both the story and the characters are pretty theatrical, which is why the dark comedy and visual spectacles work so well.
+Sanjuro appears to be somewhat of an antihero when having no scruples about killing bandits while caring about the innocent victims in the town.

 The turning point comes when another ronin enters the town with a pistol in hand.
-Up til this point Sanjuro appeared unrivaled in both wit and swordsmanship.
+Up till this point, Sanjuro appeared unrivaled in both wit and swordsmanship.
 Suddenly he has to worry about more than where to find his next cup of sake.

-Modernization is an obvious topic in Yojimbo.
+Modernization is a prominent topic in Yojimbo.
 The age of the samurai came to an end when Japan opened its doors to the outside world.
-There simply was no use for powerful sword slingers in the new world, which is why many became masterless, unemployed drifters.
+There was no use for powerful sword slingers in the new world, which is why many became masterless, unemployed drifters.

 The Japanese sense of honor still endured, however.
 Rather than being cast aside, it seems like it evolved in line with the changing times.
 Sanjuro might indeed seem lawless and opportunistic, but underneath his rough exterior is a man of honor.

-His meaningless way of life is established in the beginning of the film, when he throws a branch in the air to decide which way to take.
+His meaningless way of life is established at the beginning of the film when he throws a branch in the air to decide which path to take.
 (Tiny spoiler!)
 Coincidence spins the story in motion, and Sanjuro’s exit is equally random.
-No fuzz, just goodbye, like nothing ever changed in town, in his character or in life in general.
+No fuzz, just goodbye, like nothing ever changed in town, his character, or life in general.

 Individuality is another aspect of the matter.
-Japan is built on a system of conformity.
+Japan was built on a system of conformity.
 Honor is not usually believed to be hidden behind scruffy exteriors.
-Just like the innkeeper in town, people have a tendency to judge others based on first impression.
-Might the lesson be to not judge a book by its cover?
+Like the innkeeper in town, people tend to judge others based on first impression.
+Might the lesson be not to judge a book by its cover?